quarterback/quarterback/README.md

 *   **[Tardigrade](https://digital-corps-pdx.github.io/tardigrade/)** • A pattern library for AI transparency and disclosure in user interfaces.
 *   **[SKEEBoard](https://skeeboard.com)** • A session-based Elo rating system for competitive skeeball.
 *   **[Civic Grift](https://civicgrift.lol)** • A satirical exploration of the "theater" of civic innovation.
+*   **[Ron Fragrance Selector](https://www.outofscopemag.com/)** - This one won't last when the domain expires, but...I had to put my scent collection someplace.

 ---